Osolnica

 Osolnica (Осолница, Osolnitsa) is an abandoned village in the municipality of Centar Župa, North Macedonia.

 Demographics

 Osolnicа (Ostolnica) is recorded in the Ottoman defter of 1467 as a village in the vilayet of Upper Dibra, part of the timar of Topçi Ali.
 The settlement was recorded as abandoned.

+According to Ottoman tahrir defters from the 1520s, 16 villages (all present-day Centar Župa villages) associated with Kala-i Kodžadžik had no Muslim population.
+However, the Muslim population increased in subsequent years.
+This was likely part of the Islamization of Macedonia under Turkish rule.

 The village, when previously inhabited, was traditionally populated by a Turkish speaking community consisting of Turks.

 According to the 2002 census, the village had a total of 0 inhabitants.